mohitgupta3/Personal_Diary/README.md

 # Personal_Diary

 ### Note: This project is in runnable condition but some features are experimental or still under active development.
-Please reportbugs in issues column.
+Please report bugs in issues column.

 This is a simple personal diary application written in Python3 with flask.
 It provides/will provide the following features: